adingyosh/My-Portofolio/README.md

 # My Data Analysis Portofolio
-All of this project I started from courses 'Introduction Python for Data Science' by Hacktiv8.
+Portofolio is made by myself i purpose to study, self improvement and All of this project I started from courses 'Introduction Python for Data Science' by Hacktiv8.
 I performed this code using Python language and Jupyter Notebook.
 In this project, we use mostly
 * numpy for numerical and mathematical operations
 * pandas DataFrame Manipulation and Handling